 - Dietary Approaches that Delay Age-Related Diseases (2006, nih.gov)

 - Do vegan or vegetarian diets help reduce arthritis inflammation? (n.d., arthritis.org)

-- Factors associated with anaemia among female adult vegetarians in malaysia (2019, nih.gov)
+- Factors associated with anemia among female adult vegetarians in Malaysia (2019, nih.gov)

 - How plant-based foods help fight cancer (2019, mayoclinic.org)